ScanMountGoat/xc3_model_py/README.md

 Updating: `pip install xc3_model_py --upgrade`

 ## Introduction
-Parsing and processing happens in optimized Rust code when calling `xc3_model_py.load_map` or `xc3_model_py.load_model`.
-All characters, models, and maps are converted to the same scene hierarchy representation.
-This avoids needing to add any special handling for maps vs characters.
-Pregenerated shader databases are available from [xc3_lib](https://github.com/ScanMountGoat/xc3_lib/releases).
+Parsing and conversion to Python happens in optimized Rust code when calling `xc3_model_py.load_map` or `xc3_model_py.load_model`.
+All files revisions are converted to the same types on import like `xc3_model_py.ModelRoot` or `xc3_model_py.MapRoot`.
+This avoids needing to add any special handling for different file versions or different games.
+Pregenerated shader databases compatible with a specific release are linked in [releases](https://github.com/ScanMountGoat/xc3_model_py/releases).
 For more advanced usage, see [xenoblade_blender](https://github.com/ScanMountGoat/xenoblade_blender).

 ```python
 import xc3_model_py